jorritfolmer/puppet-splunk/README.md

 ## Usage

-Currently implemented: distributed search.
+Currently implemented:

+- Distributed search,
-TODO: index clustering.
+- index clustering,

-TODO: search head clustering.
+TODO: search head clustering

 ### Example 1:

-A single standalone Splunk instance that you can use to index and search, for example with the trial license:
+Define a single standalone Splunk instance that you can use to index and search, for example with the trial license:

 ```puppet
 node 'splunk-server.internal.corp.tld' {